Rolling clay hills of the Val d'Orcia at dawn, with lone cypress trees and a hilltop farmhouse, southern Tuscany

 The Anchor Towns

 Montalcino produces Brunello, one of Italy's greatest red wines.
 The town itself is modest and pleasant; the cellars around it are extraordinary.
-Pienza is a Renaissance ideal city built by Pope Pius II in the 1460s — small enough to walk in 45 minutes, which is also roughly how long it takes to work through the pecorino and honey shops along the main street.
+Pienza is a Renaissance ideal city built by Pope Pius II in the 1460s, small enough to walk in 45 minutes, which is also roughly how long it takes to work through the pecorino and honey shops along the main street.
 Montepulciano is more animated than either, a genuine hill town with a living community.
 Bagno Vignoni, built around a Renaissance thermal pool rather than a piazza, is one of the stranger and more wonderful places in all of Tuscany.
+The local Tuscan food and cuisine, truffle pasta, pici al ragù, Brunello-braised meats, is at its most regional and least tourist-adjusted here.
+See our [guide to Tuscan food](/blog/best-tuscan-foods) for what the valley's kitchens actually cook.

 Remoteness: Asset or Challenge?